 What comes next?

 As better instruments are built and as we find better ways to analyse the data collected, you can perhaps anticipate that the number may be revised and refined.
-The James Webb telescope is scheduled for launch into Orbit in 2018 and has a spec that will far surpass the capabilities of Hubble.
+The James Webb telescope is scheduled for launch to L2 in 2018 and has a spec that will far surpass the capabilities of Hubble.

 - It will have a larger segmented 6.5-meter (21 ft) diameter primary mirror (Hubble has a 2.4-meter (7.9 ft) mirror)